andreaskundig/ncms-hestia/src/site/admin/doc/index.md

 2. Charles retrieves the "in review" content and
 a.
 Asks its creator for modifications
 -> Save + Set status " draft " + inform creator -> return to point 1
-b.
+or b.
 Validates it
 -> Save + Set status " ready " + inform PO

 3. PO retrieves the "ready" content and
 a.
 Requests changes from Charles
 -> Save + Set status " in review " + inform Charles -> return to point 2
-b.
+or b.
 Validates it
 -> Save + Publish

 ### Workflow Projects